Daemon Controls

 Lifecycle Controls

-The daemon panel provides three primary lifecycle actions:
+The daemon panel provides the following lifecycle actions:

 - Stop -- sends a graceful shutdown signal to the daemon.
-Active sessions are preserved on disk before the process exits.
+Active sessions remain persisted on disk.

 The log viewer provides a real-time tail of daemon log output.
 Logs are streamed from the daemon's log file and displayed in a scrollable terminal-style panel with: